coderplex-org/interview-questions/Web-Development/NativeJavascript/questions.md

     var b=6;

     ```
-6. How the javascript engine and Browser handles asynchronous calls ?
+6. How the javascript engine and Browser handles asynchronous calls
-7. Difference between callbacks and promises ?
+7. Difference between callbacks and promises?
-8. Which one your prefer among React and Angular ?
+8. Which one do you prefer among React and Angular?
-9. How do you simiulate low speed networks ?
+9. How do you simulate the low speed networks?
-10. Why the `use strict` is used ?
+10. Why the `use strict` is used?